1. Start from the dashboard

 6. Questions & scoring

 For each stage (e.g. Voice Interview), open Set Up Your Interview Questions.- Add questions — Your own, from the Question Library, or reuse from another interviewer.
-You can reorder and set how many follow-ups the AI can ask.
+You can reorder and set how many follow-ups the AI can ask (see Follow-up questions below).

 - Evaluation criteria — For each question, define what a strong vs weak answer looks like (rubric).
 Set a weight so more important questions count more toward the score.